somaiyahhafeez/usaid/README.md

 - **Specific Program Analysis**:
    - Investigating which specific programs or projects were funded by USAID, and how those projects have evolved.
+   - Using ai2html and making graphs on R.

 ## 📥 Data Used for Analysis